Ragnyll/ragnyll.github.io/_posts/2018-04-01-pass-for-everything.markdown

  pass depends on gpg2 to encrypt all of the password files, if you try to use anything less than v2 then it just wont work.
  If you find that you need to have both installed then just install gpg2 as well and everything should work out the same, just make sure you use `gpg2` instead of `gpg` when I mention it from here on out.

 &nbsp;&nbsp;&nbsp;&nbsp;Now you're going to generate your key pair.
-For the sake of this example we're going to assume that you don't want the key to expire and you implicitly trust everyone and all the devices that you're going to give this key to.
+For the sake of this example we're going to assume that you don't want the key to expire and you trust all the devices that you're going to give this key to.
  Generate the key with:
 ```sh
 $ gpg --full-gen-key